dusty-nv/jetson-inference/README.md

 }
 ```

-The snapshot can now be imported into TensorRT.
+Without this Python layer, the snapshot can now be imported into TensorRT.

 ### Processing Images from the Command Line on Jetson